-In this example, White’s king cannot castle short because g1 square it’s already controlled by the c5 black bishop.
-It will be illegal if you try to castle in this way.
+In this example, White’s king cannot castle short because the g1-square is already controlled by the c5-black bishop.
+It will be illegal if you try to castle short.

-In the next example, you can see that white last move was 10. e4??
-Turns out that this is a terrible blunder because now white cannot castle.
-The bishop on a6 it’s controlling the f1 square.
+In the next example, you can see that White’s last move was 10. e4??
+It turns out that this is a terrible blunder because now White cannot castle.
+The bishop on a6 it’s controlling the f1-square.
 That means that the white king cannot pass on this square.

 The following example is a bit more complicated.
-After Black played Bb4, White has to analyze how to respond to the check.
-Incredibly White’s best move is Ke2!
-This move loses any possibility of castling but avoids material losses.
+After Black played Bb4, White had to analyze how to respond to the check.
+Incredibly, White’s best move is Ke2!
+This move loses any possibility of castling, but avoids material losses.